RealMoneyBTC/21Hash/README.md

 ## 💡 Why 21Hash?
 - **Bitcoin-Native**: Named after Bitcoin’s 21 million hard cap
-- **AI-First**: Uses GPT models and RAG pipelines to learn and improve
+- **AI-First**: Uses GPT models, Hugging Face OSS models, and RAG pipelines to learn and improve
 - **Open-Source**: Transparent, auditable, and extensible
 - **Community-Driven**: Learns from real-world miner data and contributions
 - **Future-Focused**: Built to inspire the long-term evolution of mining systems across the industry